The Mobile Carriers

 It also asked questions about many specific industries, including the mobile industry.

-Rebranding Mobile Phone Carriers and their Brands
+Rebranding Phone Carriers and their Brands

 The bad news for cell phone carriers.
 Only 15% of consumers said they have switched carriers in the last year.
-Which means most Americans hang onto their cell phones longer than the providers would like them to.
+This means most Americans hang onto their cell phones longer than the providers would like them to.

 The good news.
 If mobile carriers are aiming for the youth market, that’s the market to target.
 More than a third (35.7%) of those under the age of 30 have switched in the last year.